AdaCore/gnatstudio/docs/users_guide/navigation.rst

 Support for Cross-References
 ============================

-GPS provides cross-reference navigation for program entities, such as types, procedures, functions, variables, ..., defined in your application.
-The cross-reference support in GPS relies on the compiler generated xref information, which means that you need to compile your project first before being able to navigate.
-Similarly when your sources have been modified, you need to rebuild and recompute xref information so that your changes are taken into account.
+GPS provides cross-reference navigation for program entities defined in your application such as types, procedures, functions, and variables.
+This cross-reference support relies on the compiler generated xref information, so you need to compile your project before being able to navigate within it.
+Similarly, you've modified your sources, you need to rebuild and recompute xref information it you want your changes to be taken into account by GPS.

-Here are language specific information about source navigation:
+Here's language specific information about source navigation:

 *Ada*
   .. index:: Ada; cross-references

-  The GNAT compiler is used to generate the cross-references information needed by GPS by default, unless you are using the `-gnatD` or `-gnatx` switches, in which case no cross reference information will be available.
+  By default, the GNAT Pro compiler is used to generate the cross-reference information needed by GPS.
+However, if you're using the `-gnatD` or `-gnatx` switches, no cross reference information will be available to GPS.

-  .. index:: GNAT; -gnatQ
+  .. index:: GNAT Pro; -gnatQ
-  .. index:: GNAT; -k
+  .. index:: GNAT Pro; -k

-  If you need to navigate through sources that do not compile (e.g after modifications, or while porting an application), GNAT can still generate partial cross-reference information if you specify the `-gnatQ` compilation option.
-Along with the `-k` option of gnatmake, it is then possible to generate as much relevant information as possible for your non compilable sources.
+  If you need to navigate through sources that don't compile (for example after modifications or while porting or initially developing an application), GNAT Pro can generate partial cross-reference information if you specify the `-gnatQ` option.
+Using this along with the `-k` option of gnatmake allows generating as much relevant information from your non compilable sources as possible.

   .. index:: GNAT; ALI files

-  There are a few special cases where GPS cannot find the external file (called :file:`ALI file`) that contains the cross-reference information.
-Most likely, this is either because you haven't compiled your sources yet, or because the source code has changed since the :file:`ALI file` was generated.

-  It could also be that you haven't included in the project the object directories that contain the :file:`ALI files`.
+  Sometimes, GPS can't find the external files (called :file:`ALI files`) that contain the cross-reference information.
+Most likely, this is either because you haven't compiled your sources yet or because the source code changed since the :file:`ALI files` were generated.
+Another possibility is that you haven't included the object directories that contain the :file:`ALI files` in the project.

   .. index:: separate unit
   .. index:: gnatkr

-  In addition, one special case cannot be handled automatically.
-This is for separate units, whose file names have been crunched through the :program:`gnatkr` command.
+  In addition, GPS can't automatically handle one special case, when you have separate units whose file names have been crunched by the :program:`gnatkr` command.

 *C/C++*